 With the rise of the gig economy and a booming population of remote workers, coworking spaces are in higher demand now than they ever have been.
 If you’re in the market for coworking spaces in Chicago, choose carefully.
 You’ll be spending at least 40 hours a week here, so you should put in just as much effort in as you would while apartment hunting.
 Here’s a breakdown of the best local options.

-Location: Eight locations across the Loop, West Loop, and River North
+Location: Thirteen locations across the Loop, West Loop, and River North

 WeWork might be the biggest name in coworking on the planet, and this city is no exception.
-There are no fewer than eight WeWork coworking spaces currently open in Chicago.
-We might be biased, but we’re partial to the 20 W Kinzie St location, where Blueground’s Chicago offices are located.
+There are no fewer than 13 WeWork coworking spaces currently open in Chicago.
+We might be biased, but we’re partial to the 20 W Kinzie St location, where Blueground’s Chicago offices were located.
 However, you can’t really go wrong with any of these great locations.
 Change your mind?
 You’re in luck, they’re all within walking distance of each other.
 The perks of a WeWork membership include the standard amenities you’d expect from a coworking space – high-speed internet, regular cleaning services, and bottomless coffee.
 Then there are also the daily community events and soundproofed phone booths for private conversations.
 Of course, you’ll also have access to the global WeWork network of over 500 offices in almost 100 cities around the world.
 Perfect for the traveling digital nomad.

 Pricing for WeWork in Chicago starts at $290/month for a hot desk or $690/month for a one-person private office.